 - Incorporate kid-centric gifts so that you can include the kids in the festivities.
 From one-on-one experiences with a teacher to a game from a local toy store, these auction items can bring in lots of bids and foster a sense of community.

 - Ask your team to reach out to their personal network.
 Perhaps they know a chef that would donate dinner for two, or maybe they have a college friend who can score great tickets to a hot Broadway show.

 - Contact local business owners regarding donations.
 Most business owners receive requests to participate in local fundraising efforts and often gladly donate.
 In exchange for their donated items, you can offer free publicity during your marketing campaign and at the event itself.

-What Is and What Isn’t a Silent Auction Item
+What Is and What Isn’t a Great Silent Auction Item

 As previously mentioned, you’ll want a variety of items that are as diverse as your audience.
 The more varied your prices and products are, the higher your chances of success.

 Here are some of the auction items that always sell:

 - Experiences: One-of-a-kind events like tours of pro teams’ locker rooms before big games or backstage passes for hit shows always create a buzz.

 - Travel: Vacations and even weekend trips are a hit at almost every silent auction.
 Want to add unique travel experiences to your auction?
 Then, check out our risk-free items that can be added for free.

 - Tickets: Day passes to amusement parks, concert tickets, or spa days are alwasy popular.